allenjiang17/allenjiang17.github.io/WorshipSetSelector/README.md

 ## How to Start

+* Local Testing
  * run `npx http-server` in this directory
  * You can't directly open index.html because of CORS
+ * Sometimes you need to use `cmd + shift + r` to hard refresh the page for the changes to go through.
 * To visit the production version of this website go [here](https://allenjiang17.github.io/WorshipSetSelector/)